| Favourite Photographic Locations

 |

-| One of the first areas I visited on the continent to take ship photographs.
+One of the first areas I visited on the continent to take ship photographs.

-You can get excellent shots of ships underway on the Nieuwe Waterweg which is
+It is possible to take excellent shots of ships underway on the Nieuwe Waterweg which is

 the route that ships take to travel to the old docks at Rotterdam.
 Since the arrival